 This Procurement Manual does not apply to procurements related to redevelopment of distressed neighborhoods.
-Redevelopment of commercial and residential property shall be procured in accordance with written regulations promulgated by the Metropolitan Redevelopment Agency in the Planning Department.
+Redevelopment of commercial and residential property shall be procured in accordance with written regulations promulgated by the Metropolitan Redevelopment Agency.

 Circumventing Procurement Laws; Don't Do It!